NBISweden/data-submission-documentation/ENA/BGE-Stenosis-austini/README.md

     <STUDY_REF accession="PRJEB91066"/>
     ```
 * Remove row `<PAIRED/>` (error in script)
-* I added 'Illumina' to the library name, since the other data types have the platform named
+* I added 'Illumina' to the library name and title, since the other data types have the platform named
 * Study will be private, so submission.xml with hold date is used.
 * Submit using curl:
     ```